tc39/proposal-string-dedent/README.md

 templates, the array would not be a true Template Object in proposals like [`Array.isTemplateObject`](https://github.com/tc39/proposal-array-is-template-object).
-This harms the ability of tagged templates functions to differentiate dedented templates that exist in the actual program source text (and ascribe ascribe a higher trust level to) vs a dynamically generated string (which may contain a user generated exploit string).
+This harms the ability of tagged templates functions to differentiate dedented templates that exist in the actual program source text (and ascribe a higher trust level to) vs a dynamically generated string (which may contain a user generated exploit string).

 ## Proposed solution